Skip to content

 2 Istio Mesh Monitoring View

-Log in to 'Guance', click 'Scenarios' -> 'Create Dashboard', and select Istio Mesh Monitoring View.
-In this view, you can see that the ratio of calls to reviews-v1 and reviews-v2 is approximately 9:1.
+Log in to 'Guance', click 'Scenarios' -> 'Create', and choose Istio Mesh Monitoring View.
+In this view, the ratio of calls to reviews-v1 and reviews-v2 is roughly 9:1.

 image